History

 Intent

-Through our scheme of work, pupils build an awareness of significant events and individuals in global, British and local history and recognise how things have changed over time.
-History will support children to appreciate the complexity of people’s lives, the diversity of societies and the relationships between different groups.
-Studying History allows children to appreciate the many reasons why people may behave in the way they do, supporting children to develop empathy for others while providing an opportunity to learn from mankind’s past mistakes.
-Our history scheme supports pupils in building their understanding of chronology in each year group, making connections over periods of time and developing a chronologically-secure knowledge of History.
+We use the Kapow scheme of work, through which pupils build an awareness of significant events and individuals in global, British and local history and recognise how things have changed over time.
+It supports children to appreciate the complexity of people’s lives, the diversity of societies and the relationships between different groups.
+It can also help them to appreciate the many reasons why people may behave in the way they do, supporting children to develop empathy for others while providing an opportunity to learn from mankind’s past mistakes.

 Implementation